Backend Events

 Beta.

-SafetyKit uses backend events to understand meaningful product actions such as account creation, account updates, user-to-user contact, content uploads, user reports, and moderation decisions.
+SafetyKit uses backend events to understand meaningful product actions such as account creation, account updates, user-to-user contact, content uploads, product listing changes, user reports, and moderation decisions.
 Send events from your backend after the action has happened in your system.
 Do not send backend events directly from a browser or mobile client.

 Use the Events API reference for the full request schema, SDK examples, and response fields.